The Thrive For Good Growing Food Course

 Preparing the bed

-Preparing a new bed can happen any time of year that the ground can be worked.
+Preparing a new bed can occur at any time of year when the ground is workable.

-That said, you may build a bed in the summer to get ready for a fall garden or in the fall so it’s ready for peas the following spring (peas like to be planted very early, as soon as the soil can be worked).
+That said, you may build a bed in the summer to prepare for a fall garden or in the fall so it’s ready for peas the following spring (peas prefer to be planted as early as possible, as soon as the soil can be worked).

 Planting

-Planting can happen throughout much of the growing season, but there are some key moments.
+Planting can occur throughout most of the growing season, but there are a few key moments.

-Many people start some seeds indoors in late winter, 4-8 weeks before the last frost, in order to have the plants ready to plant out when the warm weather arrives.
+Many people start seeds indoors in late winter, 4-8 weeks before the last frost, to have the plants ready to plant out when warm weather arrives.
 That means seeds are often ordered in mid-winter.

-And for some people, that indoor seed starting may continue throughout the spring and summer to always have something ready to plant in the garden as other crops are harvested.
+For some people, indoor seed starting may continue throughout the spring and summer, allowing them to always have something ready to plant in the garden as other crops are harvested.

-Then there is sowing seeds directly into the garden, which happens especially in a 1-2 month period during spring but may continue throughout the summer with some seeds.
+Then there is sowing seeds directly into the garden, which typically occurs over a 1-2 month period during spring but may continue throughout the summer with certain seeds.

 Maintenance